ibrod83/nodejs-web-scraper/readme.md

 ## Concurrency

-nodejs-web-scraper uses a rather complex concurrency management.
+The program uses a rather complex concurrency management.
 Being that the memory consumption can get very high in certain scenarios, I've force-limited the concurrency of pagination and "nested" OpenLinks operations.
 It should still be very quick.
 As a general note, i recommend to limit the concurrency to 10 at most.

+## Disclaimer

+Nodejs Web Scraper uses ISC License https://opensource.org/licenses/ISC

+The author doesn't condone the usage of the program or a part of it, for any illegal activity, and will not be held responsible for actions taken by the user.
+Please use it with discretion, and in accordance with international/your local law.